drhsqlite/fossil-mirror/www/json-api/api-wiki.md

     Content is required for save (unless `createIfNotExists` is true *and* the page does not exist), optional for create.
 It *may* be an empty string.
+-   `mimetype=string` specifies the mimetype for the body, noting any any unrecognized/unsupported mimetype is silently treated as `text/x-fossil-wiki`.
 -   Save (not create) supports a `createIfNotExists` boolean option which makes it a functional superset of the create/save features. i.e. it will create if needed, else it will update.
 If createIfNotExists is